maratbn/LoginRequirePress/readme.txt

   Plugin will still allow unauthenticated downloading of site's feeds, but will filter out all login-requiring posts from the feed listings.

+  Plugin will filter out login-requiring posts from search result page listings when the user is not logged in.

 Technical summary:

-  Plugin works by hooking-in special logic into the action 'send_headers' to redirect unauthenticated client browsers to the site's login page from any non-feed page upon detecting any login-requiring post, and by hooking-in another special logic into the filter 'posts_results' to filter out all login-requiring posts from all feed page listings.
+  Plugin works by hooking-in special logic into the action 'send_headers' to redirect unauthenticated client browsers to the site's login page from any non-feed and non-search-results page upon detecting any login-requiring post, and by hooking-in another special logic into the filter 'posts_results' to filter out all login-requiring posts from all feed page listings and search result page listings.

 Official project URLs: